jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

 as long as the instrument has one string that can vibrate, it can make music.

-And everyone knows how to do this.
+Nearly everyone knows how to do this without training.
-We don't have to be trained.
 We all know on some level how to make music with a vibrating string.